kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

   `$ zos update FirstContract --network local`

-Now that we have successfully updated our contract lets start the Truffle console again to test to make sure it works.
+Now that we have updated our contract lets start the Truffle console again to test to make sure it works.

   `$ npx truffle console --network local`